jgarber623/refresh-dc.org/src/index.md

----
-layout: "base.liquid"
----

 Refresh DC is a community of web designers, developers, and other new media professionals working together to refresh the creative, technical, and professional aspects of their trades in the Washington, DC, area.

-<span class="highlight">Our goal is simple:</span> bring together the best and brightest new media professionals in the DC metro area so that we may learn from one another.
-Our industry is too rich for any one person to “know it all.”
-That’s where we come in.
+_Our goal is simple:_ bring together the best and brightest new media professionals in the DC metro area so that we may learn from one another.
+Our industry is too rich for any one person to "know it all."
+That's where we come in.

-Stay up-to-date by [joining our newsletter](https://us10.list-manage.com/subscribe?u=09b9eff2e09e315510cf2c7e6&id=9ada04feba) and following <a href="https://www.linkedin.com/company/refresh-dc/" rel="me">Refresh DC on LinkedIn</a>.
+Stay up-to-date by [joining our newsletter](https://us10.list-manage.com/subscribe?u=09b9eff2e09e315510cf2c7e6&id=9ada04feba) and following [Refresh DC on LinkedIn](https://www.linkedin.com/company/refresh-dc/){rel="me"}.

 ---